CodeYellowBV/realtime/README.md

 [![Build Status](https://travis-ci.org/CodeYellowBV/cy-time.svg?branch=master)](https://travis-ci.org/CodeYellowBV/cy-time)
 [![codecov](https://codecov.io/gh/CodeYellowBV/cy-time/branch/master/graph/badge.svg)](https://codecov.io/gh/CodeYellowBV/cy-time)

-CY Time is a time tracking tool made from scratch for the needs of Code Yellow employees.
+Realtime is a time tracking tool made from scratch for the needs of Code Yellow employees.

 It is work in progress.

+At Code Yellow we want to track time with few steps, and see what others are working on / have been working on.
+Toggl got close, but we don't want to rely on external services.
+We <3 open source.

 ## Requirements